 I know it is not an exact change in career paths, but going from working for a company to working for yourself might be a great idea.
-You will become your own boss, and you will be able to choose the conditions and the clients you would like to work for.
+You will become your own boss, and you will choose the conditions and the clients you would like to work for.

-Plus as a graphic designer, you already have the necessary skills, so you won’t need to learn new ones, like if you switch to a totally new career.
-Learn new skills would take time to become proficient at, and this process can be frustrating at times.
+Plus, as a graphic designer, you already have the necessary skills, so you won’t need to learn new ones, like switching to a totally new career.
+Learning new skills would take time to become proficient, and this process can be frustrating at times.

 2. Think About Becoming A Project Manager

 Project managers are one of the cornerstones of the design industry.
 They are the pillar that is responsible for an unbeaten project run.
 From the pitch to the delivery, they are the ones who will make sure that the project is running successfully.

 Becoming project management is an ideal career choice if you can handle the extra responsibility of managing a project.
 Companies pay a considerable amount to project managers who are good at their job.